TheOtterlord/deckmaster/docs/install.md

 You can install DeckMaster's latest version via one of the installers, or by building it from the source code.
 Sadly, Mac users currently **must** build from source as I cannot compile for MacOS.

+> NOTE: auto-update is disabled.
+Please download new versions to install them when they are released.
+I will try to fix this as soon as possible.
+Watch the blog for updates: https://theotterholt.blogspot.com/

 - [Windows Installer](#windows-installer)

 - [Linux Installer](#linux-installer)